-NOTE 14: FINANCIAL WATCH STATUS
+NOTE 16: FINANCIAL WATCH STATUS

 Pursuant to Section 694-A of the PA School Code, ECSD was placed in "Financial Watch" status by the PA Department of Education (PDE) on September 27, 2018 and was required to submit a Financial Plan that outlines a path toward the district's financial solvency.
 Prior to completing this plan, the school district reconfigured and consolidated school operations and received a recurring annual \$14 million adjustment in state aid to close its structural deficit, repair its buildings and improve educational resources.
 As a result of this subsidy adjustment and pursuant to Section 695-A of the PA School Code, ECSD was placed under the supervision of a Financial Administrator appointed by the Governor.
 The statute directs the Financial Administrator to develop a Financial Improvement Plan to improve the financial performance and ensure fiscal solvency of the school district.
-This plan was submitted to the Secretary of Education on January 31, 2019 and must be approved or disapproved by March 17, 2019.
+This plan was submitted to the Secretary of Education on January 31, 2019, re-submitted on May 1, 2019 and was approved on May 14, 2019.